tensorflow/ranking/tensorflow_ranking/g3doc/api_docs/python/tfr/keras/pipeline/DatasetHparams/dataset_reader.md

 `map_func`
 </td>
 <td>
-A function mapping a dataset element to a dataset.
+A function that takes a dataset element and returns a `tf.data.Dataset`.
 </td>
 </tr><tr>
 <td>